cryptosharks131/lndg/README.md

 Alternatively, you may also make your own task for these files with your preferred tool (task scheduler/cronjob/etc).

-### Notes
-1. If you are not using the default settings for LND or you would like to run a LND instance on a network other than `mainnet` you can use the correct flags in step 6 (see `initialize.py --help`) or you can edit the variables directly in `lndg/lndg/settings.py`.
-2. Some systems have a hard time serving static files (docker/macOs) and installing whitenoise and configuring it can help solve this issue.
-You can use `initialize.py -wn` to setup whitenoise and install it with `.venv/bin/pip install whitenoise`.
-3. If you want to recreate a settings file, delete it from `lndg/lndg/settings.py` and rerun. `initialize.py`
-4. If you plan to run this site continuously, consider setting up a proper web server to host it (see Nginx below).

-### Setup lndg initialize.py options
-1. `-ip` or `--nodeip` - Accepts only this host IP to serve the LNDg page - default: `*`
-2. `-dir` or `--lnddir` - LND Directory for tls cert and admin macaroon paths - default: `~/.lnd`
-3. `-net` or `--network` - Network LND will run over - default: `mainnet`
-4. `-server` or `--rpcserver` - Server address to use for rpc communications with LND - default: `localhost:10009`
-5. `-sd` or `--supervisord` - Setup supervisord to run jobs/rebalancer background processes - default: `False`
-6. `-wn` or `--whitenoise` - Add whitenoise middleware (docker requirement for static files) - default: `False`
-7. `-d` or `--docker` - Single option for docker container setup (supervisord + whitenoise) - default: `False`
-8. `-dx` or `--debug` - Setup the django site in debug mode - default: `False`

 ### Updating
 1. Make sure you are in the lndg folder `cd lndg`
 2. Pull the new files `git pull`